Can You Grow Ground Cherry in Zone 3b?

 📅 When to Plant in Zone 3b

-Based on Zone 3b's average last frost of early May and first frost of early October.
+Based on Zone 3b's average last frost of early May and first frost of early October — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing Ground Cherry in Zone 3b